 - individual work

-Now it is quite visible that the teaching and individual work as core, fundamental activities are lost among other staff.
-They are one but not the main part of teacher’s school life.
+Now it is quite visible that the teaching and individual work as core, fundamental activities are lost among other stuff.
+They are one but not the main part of teacher’s responsibilities.

 How can we solve this problem?
 To move to the solution, I’d ask you to think why I did this separation above.
 Correct!
 The things that repeat day by day, can and should be automated.
-With the state-of-the art technology that possesses modern society, it is a guilt to make teacher shoulder all these burden.
+With the state-of-the art technology that possesses modern society, it is a guilt to place such a burden on a teacher.

-But if this statement is so true and obvious, then why is teachers’ life still overwhelmed with responsibilities which are not directly related with teaching?
+But if this statement is so true and obvious, why is teachers’ life still overwhelmed with responsibilities which are not directly related with teaching?
 I suppose, the reason is in the absence of an ultimate solution.
-Till now, teachers struggle with excel sheets, moodle plugins, whatsapp groups and facebook pages.
+Till now, teachers struggle with excel sheets, moodle plugins, Whatsapp and Facebook groups, quiz creators, etc.

-Having answered the above stated question (teacher is/should be not a controller), let’s see how we can help teacher to remain faithful to her initial mission: teaching and illuminating in the world of knowledge.
+Having answered the above stated question (teacher is/should be not a controller), let’s see how we can help teachers remain faithful to their initial mission: teaching and illuminating generations.

 The answer is quite simple!
-Teachers need one ultimate platform which would address all repetitive tasks and be easy to administer.
+Teachers should be relieved from side-tasks as far as possible.
+They need one ultimate tool which would address all repetitive tasks and be easy to administer.
 That’s all!

-We at Tutor believe that teachers are free spirits and we must help them to teach and illuminate us.
-We deserve it!
+We at Tutor believe that teachers are free spirits and we must help them teach and illuminate us.
+As much as we can!